Looking for a way to enjoy the outdoors, learn something new, and spend time with your family? Camping is the answer!

 Indian Springs State Park (Flovilla) - Creek Indians collected water here for centuries, purporting its healing qualities.
 Now visitors can sample the spring water, wade in Sandy Creek or swim in McIntosh Lake.
 Enjoy boating, hiking, biking or geocaching.
 Back-in sites include water and electricity.
 Pioneer sites include water and a fire ring, with nearby parking.
 (F, P)

 Lake Conasauga Campground (Chatsworth) - Camping is near this spring-fed lake, the highest in Georgia.
 The area is remote, and campers can enjoy fishing, swimming, and hiking.
 Flush toilets are centrally located, and drinking water hydrants are situated around the grounds.
+First come, first serve. $15 a night.
 (P)

 Lake Lanier Islands (Buford) – Lake Lanier has three campgrounds: Shoal Creek, Chestnut Ridge, and Blue Ridge.
 Shoal Creek has wooded lake view sites available, with water and electricity, or primitive.
 Restrooms and showers, picnic tables, grills, and fire rings are available.
 Chestnut Ridge offers much of the same, with boat ramp access.
 Blue Ridge adds to the mix with premium lake-front sites, a fishing pier, and camp store.
 Sites here are also convenient to the resort and spa (including the water park and golf course.)
 (F,P)

-McKinney Campground (Cartersville) - This easy to camp destination is conveniently located near dock & swimming areas of Lake Allatoona.
+McKinney Campground (Cartersville) - This easy-to-camp destination is conveniently located near the dock & swimming areas of Lake Allatoona.
+A great place to camp before you visit the Etowah Indian Mounds Historic Site, Tellus Museum, or the Booth Western Art Museum.
 Visitors will find restrooms, showers, laundry facilities & a playground for camping in comfort.
 (F)

-Morganton Point Campground (Morganton) – On the banks of Blue Ridge Lake, with a pebble beach and boat launch.
+Morganton Point Campground (Morganton) – On the banks of Lake Blue Ridge, with a pebble beach and boat launch.
 Pristine waters inside the Chattahoochee National Forest are ripe with bass.
 Hiking trails of all lengths are in the area.
 Primitive or electricity/water sites available.
 Restrooms and showers on site, with drinking water faucet for campground use.
 RV sites available.
 (F, P)

 Oconee River Campground (Greensboro) – An intimate camping space for only 5 tents on the banks of the Oconee River.
 Hiking, picnicking, and boat launch available.
 Toilets, but you must bring your own drinking water.
 (P)